Robust Spectral Watermark for Synthetic Tabular Data: Experiments

-We next evaluate the robustness of watermarking methods against ten post-processing attacks, which can be grouped into four categories: 1) deletion attacks, which remove or replace information at different granularities (\textbf{Row Del.}, \textbf{Col Del.}, \textbf{Cell Del.}); 2) noise attacks, which perturb numerical or categorical values with Gaussian, categorical, or adaptive noise (\textbf{G-Noise}, \textbf{C-Noise}, \textbf{A-Noise}); 3) discretization attacks, which reduce numeric precision through truncation or quantization (\textbf{Truncation}, \textbf{Quantization}); and 4) structural attacks, which alter table structure by resampling label distributions or randomly shuffling rows (\textbf{Resample}, \textbf{Shuffle}).
-Detailed definition and implementations of the attacks are provided in Appendix~\ref{app:attaks}.
+We next evaluate the robustness of watermarking methods against ten post-processing attacks, which can be grouped into four categories: 1) deletion attacks, which remove or replace information at different granularities (\textbf{Row Del.}, \textbf{Col Del.}, \textbf{Cell Del.}), 2) noise attacks, which perturb numerical or categorical values with Gaussian, categorical, or adaptive noise (\textbf{G-Noise}, \textbf{C-Noise}, \textbf{A-Noise}), 3) discretization attacks, which reduce numeric precision through truncation or quantization (\textbf{Truncation}, \textbf{Quantization}), and 4) structural attacks, which alter table structure by resampling label distributions or randomly shuffling rows (\textbf{Resample}, \textbf{Shuffle}).
+We do not include column-level shuffling in our attack suite because the original column order can typically be accurately recovered by using headers, basic statistical properties (e.g., mean and standard deviation), or semantic features of each column.
+These characteristics are usually distinctive enough to make column permutation easily reversible.
+This setting is also standard in prior works~\citep{2025tabwak,2025muse}.
+Detailed definition and implementations of the attacks are provided in Appendix~\ref{app:attaks}, and additional results of stronger attack intensities are reported in Appendix~\ref{app:add_robust}.

-Table~\ref{tab:results2} reports the average one-sided $Z$-score over 5k rows.
-Our watermarking method consistently demonstrates superior robustness across all attack types and datasets, ranking either first or second.
+Table~\ref{tab:results2} reports the average one-sided $Z$-score over 5K rows.
+Our watermarking method \textbf{consistently demonstrates superior robustness across all attack types and datasets}, ranking either first or second.
 In contrast, GLW and TabularMark remain resilient to deletion and structural attacks but often fail under noise and discretization.
 TabWak$^*$ and MUSE exhibit some robustness to noise and discretization on certain datasets, but they are vulnerable to deletion attacks due to their reliance on complete column information.

-Figure~\ref{fig:bar} shows TPR@0.1\%FPR versus the number of rows under three representative and strong attacks.
-Among ten out of fifteen cases, our method reaches 1.0 TPR@0.1\%FPR using only 300 rows, with the remaining five cases requiring fewer than 500 rows.
-In contrast, baseline methods often suffer reduced true positive rates or completely lose detectability under these conditions.
+Figure~\ref{fig:bar} further highlights the sample efficiency of our method by plotting TPR@0.1\%FPR against the number of rows under three representative and strong attacks.
+In ten out of fifteen cases, our method achieves perfect detection (TPR = 1.0) using only 300 rows, while the remaining five cases require fewer than 500 rows.
+In contrast, baseline methods often experience substantial drops in true positive rate or lose detectability entirely under the same conditions.